Qatari cuisine: Qatari spice blends

+Spices play an important role in many dishes in Arabic cooking.
+Cooks make sure to purchase the best-quality spices and avoid overbuying to preserve their freshness.

 Bizar

-Spices play an important role in many dishes and in Arabic cooking.
-Cooks will make sure to purchase best-quality spices and to make sure not to overbuy to preserve their freshness.
 Bizar is a combination of black pepper, coriander seeds, cinnamon sticks, clove, dried ginger, whole cardamom, dried red chili, and turmeric sticks.
-The spices are first washed, and then sun-dried, after which they are ground and mixed together.
+The spices are first washed, and then sun-dried, after which they are ground and mixed.

 Daqoos blend

 This is a red chili blend that includes roasted and crushed wheat, roasted and crushed cumin seeds, roasted and crushed sesame seeds, coriander seeds, crushed and dry red chili, garlic cloves, and finally salt.

 Hisso

 This blend of spices includes dried ginger, cinnamon sticks, cardamom seeds, whole black pepper, turmeric sticks, and cumin seeds.

 Main dishes

 Qatari machbous

-Rice, meat, onions, and tomatoes mixed with spices.
+Machbous is the national dish of Qatar and consists of rice, meat, onions, and tomatoes mixed with spices, traditionally the bizar spice mix.
+Garlic, ginger, parsley and hot peppers may also be added.
 This dish is the local variation of kabsa.
+It is similar to biryani or pulao.